HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

 ### Tone

-1. Be factual and concise instead of making demands.
+1. Make a statement, not a demand.
 For example:

     Use